ryandotsmith/l2met/readme.md

 ## Synopsis

 L2met receives HTTP requests that contain a body of rfc5424 formatted data.
-Commonly data is drained into l2met by [logplex](https://github.com/heroku/logplex) or [log-shuttle](https://github.com/ryandotsmith/log-shuttle).
+Data is commonly drained into l2met by [logplex](https://github.com/heroku/logplex) or [log-shuttle](https://github.com/ryandotsmith/log-shuttle).

 Once data is delivered, l2met extracts and parses the individual log lines using the [log conventions](#log-conventions) and then stores the data in redis so that outlets can read the data and build metrics.